 How does Volpe manage projects?

 Volpe project managers are accountable for all aspects of their projects, including the highest quality deliverables, financial and schedule control, and when applicable, wise use of contractor resources.
-Project management plans, program reviews, and monthly progress reports ensure our customers understand how work is being accomplished and that project spending is consistent with authorized plans.
+Project management plans, program reviews, and monthly progress reports ensure our sponsors understand how work is being accomplished and that project spending is consistent with authorized plans.

 What size projects does Volpe perform?